Causes of hip pain

 - Gluteal pain

-How Wokingham Osteopaths can help your hip pain
+How Wokingham Osteopaths & Massage can help your hip pain

-After discussing your case history, going through a physical examination and taking into account which of the above factors may be playing a role in your current condition, your osteopath will discuss the diagnosis with you before treatment.
+After discussing your case history, going through a physical examination and taking into account which of the above factors may be playing a role in your current condition, your therapist will discuss their findings (and diagnosis if applicable) with you before treatment.

-Wokingham Osteopaths utilise a gentle combination of massage, articulation, stretches and manipulation (with consent) in order to relieve our patients of back pain.
+The majority of our therapists utilise a combination of gentle massage, articulation, stretches and manipulation (if clinically justified) in order to relieve our patients of hip pain.